Blocks of profinite groups with cyclic defect group: Preliminaries

 Equivalently, a pseudocompact algebra is an inverse limit of discrete finite dimensional algebras in the category of topological algebras.
 For a general introduction to pseudocompact objects, see \cite{Bru}.
 If $G$ is a profinite group, an inverse system of finite continuous quotients $G/N$ of $G$ induces an inverse system of finite dimensional algebras $k[G/N]$, whose inverse limit $k\db{G}$, the completed group algebra of $G$, is a pseudocompact algebra.

-\begin{defi} If $A$ is a pseudocompact algebra, a pseudocompact $A$-module is a topological $A$-module $U$ possessing a basis of $0$ consisting of open submodules $V$ of finite codimension that intersect in $0$ and such that $U=\varprojlim_{V}U/V$. \end{defi}
+\begin{defi} If $A$ is a pseudocompact algebra, a \emph{pseudocompact $A$-module} is a topological $A$-module $U$ possessing a basis of open neighbourhoods of $0$ consisting of open submodules $V$ of finite codimension that intersect in $0$ and such that $U=\varprojlim_{V}U/V$. \end{defi}

 The category of pseudocompact modules for a pseudocompact algebra is abelian and has exact inverse limits.